 Volunteers are asked to commit 2 hours every month to patrol, at timings of their choosing.

 In Bedfordshire, the first Street Watch scheme to be set up was in Marston Moretaine in May 2010 where it continues to thrive.
-There are ten other schemes operating in the county, all in Central Bedfordshire: Ampthill, Barton-Le-Clay, Biggleswade, Caddington, Clifton, Dunstable, Harlington, Houghton Regis, Maulden and Shefford.
+Since then other schemes have been established in the county, all in Central Bedfordshire, namely Ampthill, Caddington, Clifton, Harlington, Houghton Regis, and Shefford.

 It is hoped that schemes in Biggleswade and Dunstable will be running in Central Bedfordshire within the next few months.